mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 ### Keeping the report-maker informed

+Updates can be left on a report in order to keep the creator of the report, and the wider public viewing the site, informed on what is happening.

+<strong>Note:</strong> If you have an integration into a CRM, CM or asset management system, updates to users may be automated and not managed in the below way.
+This depends on how the integration is set up and how your organisation chooses to manage responses to reports.

-Updates can be left on a report in order to keep the creator of the report, and the wider public viewing the site, informed on what is happening with the report.
-Staff members can update the state of the report if necessary, including states such as ‘in progress’ or ‘no further action’, plus leave a textual update to explain in more detail.
+Staff members can manually update the state of the report as and when necessary, including states such as ‘in progress’ or ‘no further action’, plus leave a textual update to explain in more detail.

 Many issues require identical or very similar responses.
-Rather than type your reply out each time, staff can choose from a number of pre-written (but still editable) template responses, such as ‘Thank you for your report, we’ll be back in touch with an update soon’, ‘Repairs are now underway’ and ‘This issue is now closed’.
+Rather than type your reply out each time, staff can choose from a number of pre-written (but editable) template responses, such as ‘Thank you for your report, we’ll be back in touch with an update soon’, ‘Repairs are now underway’ and ‘This issue is now closed’.